Masaru2/YAM2H/README.md

 to Shadowone333 as some kind of response of Redux changing a lot of things in terms of gameplay and graphics.
 This leaded up to basically nothing.

-5 or 6 years later, in October 2025, I discovered that CoolGuyBrendyn shared its source code for his hack "Mother 2: Perfect Edition" and started working on it for the "funnies" digging out the stuff I did back in 2019, starting this project.
+5 or 6 years later, in October 2025, I discovered that CoolGuyBrendyn shared the source code for his hack "Mother 2: Perfect Edition" and started working on it for the "funnies" digging out the stuff I did back in 2019, starting this project.